Complex orientations and $\text{TP}$ of complete DVRS: Introduction

 from \cite[Const.
-11.5]{BMS18} (cf. \cite[Prop.
-2.11]{LW20}).
-This gives evidence that topological periodic cyclic homology shift chromatic complexity up by one, consistent with the red-shift philosophy of Ausoni--Rognes \cite{AR08}, where chromatic complexity is measured using complex orientations.
-Since algebraic K-theory is rarely complex oriented, it is less common to measure red-shift behavior using complex orientations, but here we make the case that it can be used as a method for studying red-shift behavior in $\TC^{-}$ and $\TP$ over certain choices of base $E_{\infty}$-ring.
+11.5]{BMS19}.
+This gives evidence that periodic topological cyclic homology shifts chromatic complexity up by one, consistent with the red-shift philosophy of Ausoni--Rognes \cite{AR08}, where chromatic complexity is measured using complex orientations.
+Since algebraic K-theory is rarely complex oriented, it is less common to measure red-shift behavior using complex orientations, but here we make the case that it can be used as a method for studying red-shift behavior in $\TP$ over a choice of base $\mathbb{E}_{\infty}$-ring, which in this case is given by a choice of uniformizer in $\mathcal{O}_L$.